jordanhe2/Yob-Hosting/docs/tutorials/advanced_data_sets.md

 ---
 ## Sharing Columns
-Now suppose that we want to overlay a second Data Set comparing the **Y** with Time.
+Now suppose that we want to overlay a second Data Set comparing **Y** with Time.
 You may be thinking that we just need to create a new Data Set and copy over the Y and Time data, and you wouldn't be wrong, but there are a few issues with that approach.
 Allow us to show you a slightly different way, and then we'll explain why it's beneficial.

-First, create a new Data Set and copy just the **Y** row into the second column.
+First, create a new Data Set and copy just the **Y** values into the second column.
 We're going to leave the first column empty for now.
 Label the columns similarly to the first Data Set like so:

 <div class="centered"><img src="../../img/advanced_data_sets/y-coordinates.png"></div>